Food Law

 Balancing Regulation and Promotion in the Creation of Healthy Food Environments Through the Law

-, Josiane RIOUX COLLIN, Professor in the Faculty of Political Science and Law, Université du Québec à Montréal
+Josiane RIOUX COLLIN, Professor in the Faculty of Political Science and Law, Université du Québec à Montréal

 Climate Change, Sustainable Development, and Biocultural Rights: What Legal Innovations Are Needed for PDOs and PGIs

-, and Alessandra DI LAURO, Associate Professor, Department of Agricultural, Food, and Agro-Environmental Sciences, University of Pisa (Italy)
+, Alessandra DI LAURO, Associate Professor, Department of Agricultural, Food, and Agro-Environmental Sciences, University of Pisa (Italy)

 Food Marketing: What Is the European Union Doing to Protect Children’s Health?

-Amandine GARDE, Professor at the University of Liverpool
+Amandine GARDE, Professor, University of Liverpool

 Protection of Agricultural Workers